Skip to Main Content

 clipboard icon

-What is Brentuximab?
+What is brentuximab?

 Brentuximab is a type of immunotherapy called a monoclonal antibody.
 This medicine works by targeting a protein called CD30 found on some types of lymphoma cells.
 Brentuximab is considered a type of immunotherapy because it uses the patient’s immune system to attack the cancer cells.
 It is also a targeted therapy because the medicine is specific to certain cell features and “targets” those cells.